vincentcasseau/vincentcasseau.github.io/how-tos-cfd-advanced.md

 ---
 ## 5) Adaptive mesh refinement

 The <dict>dynamicMeshDict</dict> dictionary needs to be added to the standard _hy2Foam_ working directory: please refer to the official OpenFOAM tutorials and copy-paste the most appropriate one in the <dirname>constant/</dirname> folder.
-For example, the following command line will list all <dict>dynamicMeshDict</dict> available
+For instance, the following command line will list all <dict>dynamicMeshDict</dict> available

 ```sh
 tut